Spartronics4915/developers_handbook/robot_lessons/3_statemachines.md

 ### Pneumatics!
 The engineering team just added a pneumatic cylinder to the intake!
 When we're `EJECTING`, you need to make the pneumatic cylinder go out.
 When the intake is not ejecting, the cylinder should be in.
 Please be careful with the pneumatic cylinder, it's pretty _heckin' **speedy**_.
 Anyway, these are the steps:

- 1. Make a new variable at the top of your subsystem class (below the definition of `mPrimaryMotor`).
+ 1. Make a new variable at the top of your subsystem class (below the definition of `mIntakeMotor`).
 Name the variable `mEjectSolenoid`, it should be of the type `DoubleSolenoid`.
 Set its initial value to `null`.
  2. In your subsystem's constructor, set the value of `mEjectSolenoid` to `new DoubleSolenoid(1, 2)`.<!-- TODO: Is 1 and 2 right? -->
  3. In your `onLoop` method, add a variable of the type `DoubleSolenoid.Value` called `solenoidValue`, and set its initial value to `DoubleSolenoid.Value.kOff`.<!-- TODO: Is kOff right? -->
  4. If the `SystemState` is `EJECTING`, set `solenoidValue` to `DoubleSolenoid.Value.kReverse`.<!-- TODO: Is kReverse right? -->